Bank of Nova Scotia reports weaker fourth-quarter profit

-TORONTO Bank of Nova Scotia (BNS.TO), Canada's No. 3 lender, reported a weaker fourth-quarter profit on Friday after taking a previously announced charge related to soured bets in the Caribbean and Latin America.
+TORONTO Dec 5 Bank of Nova Scotia, Canada's No. 3 lender, reported a weaker fourth-quarter profit on Friday after taking a previously announced charge related to soured bets in the Caribbean and Latin America.

 The lender, known as Scotiabank, earned C$1.4 billion ($1.23 billion), or C$1.10 per share, in the quarter ended Oct.
 31. This compared with a profit of C$1.7 billion, or C$1.29 per share, a year earlier.